JaninaMel/project-work-fullstack/README.md

 - `PATCH /api/words/:id` Updates a specific word pair.

 # Link to a working project in cloud
+Click this link [Learn English App](https://backend-dev-deployment.onrender.com) to open a working version of the project in cloud.
 # Screenshots
 ## User View